kibinzxc/notifyMe-discordBot/README.md

 ## About ℹ️

 NotifyMe is a personal project I created to explore Discord bot development.
-It's designed to handle basic notification functionalities within Discord servers.
+It's designed to handle basic notification functionalities based on your customizations within the Discord servers.

 ## Features ✨